Al-Khazneh: Impact of tourism

-In 1812, the city of Petra and Al-Khazneh were rediscovered by Swiss explorer Burckhardt.
+In 1812, the city of Petra and Al-Khazneh were noted by Swiss explorer Burckhardt.
 As Western Europe continued to explore the Middle East, tourism became more common, and by the 1920s, a small hotel had opened near Petra.
 While Petra was not as popular as larger, more central cities, like Cairo, tourism started changing the economy and social structure of the nearby Bedouin people.

 Tourism is now a significant source of income in Jordan, comprising around 20% of the GDP.
 Hotels, souvenir shops, restaurants, and horse rental services are all found within a few-mile radius of Petra itself.
 While the economic effects have been largely positive, the site faces threats from increased tourism.

 Humidity from large crowds of people visiting the site can cause damage to the dry sandstone.
 White spots have appeared on walls and columns from stearic acid deposition due to hands resting against the walls.
 The Khazneh surface has receded by 40 mm in less than ten years from touching, leaning, or rubbing on the walls.

 In popular culture

 The Treasury has appeared in many Hollywood films, gaining particular fame after being featured in climactic scenes in the 1989 film Indiana Jones and the Last Crusade, in which its façade is represented as the entrance to the final resting place of the Holy Grail.
 The interior scenes of the temple were filmed at Elstree Studios in England.

-PBS's Nova Special Lost City of Stone and Ancient Megastructures: Petra, television series from PBS and National Geographic, were dedicated to the Khazneh, and the theories of Nabatean construction techniques and engineering.
+PBS's Nova specials Lost City of Stone and Ancient Megastructures: Petra, television series from PBS and National Geographic, were dedicated to the Khazneh, and the theories of Nabatean construction techniques and engineering.

 Al-Khazneh features prominently in Frank Herbert's Dune, a 2000 SciFi miniseries based on the novel.

-The Treasury is also depicted in Hergé's The Red Sea Sharks, one of the Adventures of Tintin, Sinbad and the Eye of the Tiger, Sky 1 travel series An Idiot Abroad, The Sisters of Mercy 1988 music video for "Dominion", the history series The Naked Archeologist, the Korean drama Misaeng, the video game Overwatch, and Mortal Kombat Annihilation.
+The Treasury is also depicted in Hergé's The Red Sea Sharks, one of the Adventures of Tintin, Sinbad and the Eye of the Tiger, Sky 1 travel series An Idiot Abroad, The Sisters of Mercy 1988 music video for "Dominion", the history series The Naked Archeologist, the Korean drama Misaeng, and the video games Overwatch and Mortal Kombat Annihilation.
 In the 2007 video game Assassin's Creed, the relief where Altaïr Ibn-La'Ahad confronts Robert de Sable in the Jerusalem Vault is modeled after The Treasury.

+The Treasury is depicted in The Rising of the Shield Hero in both the Anime and Manga as an ancient building in Melromarc called "The Alchemists' Cave" that belonged to a long-dead alchemist of unknown intent.